feldera/feldera/CONTRIBUTING.md

 cargo build
 ```

-To build the SQL to DBSP compiler, run the following from `sql-to-dbsp-compiler/SQL-compiler`:
+To build the SQL to DBSP compiler, run the following from `sql-to-dbsp-compiler`:

 ```
-mvn package
+./build.sh
 ```

 If you want to develop Feldera without installing the required toolchains